WTIC (AM)

-WTIC (1080 kHz; "WTIC NewsTalk 1080") is a commercial AM radio station in Hartford, Connecticut.
-It airs a news/talk format and is owned by Audacy, Inc. The station's studios and offices are located on Executive Drive in Farmington.
+WTIC (1080 kHz; "WTIC NewsTalk 1080") is a commercial radio station in Hartford, Connecticut, owned by Audacy, Inc. It airs a news/talk radio format.
+The station's studios and offices are located on Executive Drive in Farmington.

-WTIC is a Class A clear-channel station with a transmitter power output of 50,000 watts, the maximum permitted for U.S. AM stations.
-Its transmitter site is a two-tower facility off Deercliff Road in Avon, Connecticut.
-WTIC has a single tower, non-directional signal in the daytime, providing at least secondary coverage to almost all of Connecticut, as well as large portions of southern Massachusetts and the outer suburbs of New York City.
-At night, when AM band signals travel much farther, WTIC uses both towers to create a directional pattern, primarily to protect KRLD in Dallas, Texas, the other Class A station on 1080 AM.
-Even with this restriction, WTIC can be heard at night over much of the eastern half of North America.
+WTIC is a class A clear-channel station with a transmitter power output of 50,000 watts, the maximum permitted for U.S. AM stations.
+Its transmitter site is a two-tower facility off Deercliff Road in Avon.
+WTIC has a single tower, non-directional signal in the daytime, at night, when AM band signals travel much farther, WTIC uses both towers to create a directional pattern, primarily to protect KRLD in Dallas, Texas, the other Class A station on 1080 AM.

 WTIC is the primary entry point (PEP) for the Emergency Alert System (EAS) in Connecticut.

 History

 Early years

 WTIC advertisement promoting U.S. factory work during World War II (1944).

 WTIC is the second oldest radio station in Connecticut, after WDRC, which went on the air in 1922.
 WTIC was first authorized, by telegram, on December 17, 1924.
 The station was founded by the Travelers Insurance Company and its call sign reflected the initials of that corporation.
 The original studios were in the Travelers Insurance Building at 26 Grove Street in Hartford.
 WTIC began a series of test transmissions in late December 1924, and began regular programming with a debut broadcast on February 10, 1925.

 The Federal Radio Commission (FRC) was formed in 1927.
 Its reauthorization a year later included the Davis Amendment, which specified a nationwide "equality of radio broadcasting service".
 The United States was divided into 5 zones, with 8 "clear channel" frequencies assigned to each zone.
 Zone 1 was in New England, and WTIC was assigned to one of its clear-channel allocations, 1060 kHz.
 On November 11, 1928, the FRC made a sweeping nationwide reallocation, based on its General Order 40.
 WTIC was temporarily assigned to 600 kHz, pending construction of a high-powered transmitter needed for broadcasting on its 1060 kHz assignment.
 WBAL, in Baltimore, Maryland, was also assigned to 1060 kHz, and this station was close enough to Hartford to require that it and WTIC share time.